GLOBAL MARKETS-Stocks surge to record highs on hopes virus is peaking, gold ebbs

 By Herbert Lash

-NEW YORK, Feb 11 (Reuters) - Key U.S. and European stock indexes surged to fresh records on Tuesday after China's senior medical adviser suggested the deadly coronavirus may be over in April, a rosy outlook that helped crude prices to rebound on renewed Chinese demand.
+NEW YORK, Feb 11 (Reuters) - Major U.S. and European stock indexes surged to fresh records on Tuesday after China's senior medical adviser suggested the deadly coronavirus may be over by April, an outlook that also helped crude prices gain on hopes of renewed Chinese demand.

-China's foremost medical adviser on the outbreak told Reuters the number of new cases were falling in parts and forecast the epidemic would peak this month, but the World Health Organization still feared a "very grave" global threat.
+China's foremost medical adviser on the outbreak told Reuters the number of new cases were falling in parts and forecast the epidemic would peak this month.

+But the World Health Organization warned of a global threat potentially worse than terrorism and the WHO's chief said the world must "wake up and consider this enemy virus as public enemy number one."

-Gold edged lower and the dollar retreated from a four-month high against the euro as risk appetite improved, helping push bond yields higher.
+Gold fell and the dollar retreated from a four-month high against the euro as risk appetite improved, helping lift bond yields.
+Chinese shares closed higher for a sixth straight session as a decline in new coronavirus cases in China lifted investor sentiment around the world.

 The Dow industrials, S&P 500 and Nasdaq all set records.